Go Back

 6. Pour the batter into the prepared cake pan and smooth the top with a spatula.
 Scatter the raspberries over top of the batter, then sprinkle with the remaining 1 1/2 tablespoons of sugar.

-7. Bake 25-30 minutes or until the cake is golden and a toothpick inserted near the center comes out clean.
+7. Bake for 25-30 minutes or until the cake is golden and a toothpick inserted near the center comes out clean.

 Notes